There are many differences and similarities between C programming language and Java. A list of top differences between C and Java are given below:

 C supports goto statement. | Java doesn't support goto statement. | |

-In C we must include a header file before using a header file function. | There is no concept of header files in Java.
-Only packages are used. |
+In C, we include a header file before using function. | In Java, there is no concept of header files, only packages are used. |

 S.No | C++ Language | Java |